mvolkmann/blog/src/htmx.md

 <img alt="hypermedia driven applications" style="border: none; width: 70%"
   src="/blog/assets/hypermedia-driven-applications.png?v={{pkg.version}}">

-The server can be implemented using any programming language and server framework.
+The server endpoints can be implemented using any programming language and server framework.
 This is referred to as "Hypermedia On Whatever you'd Like" (HOWL).

 The server typically plays two roles.
 First, it serves static files such as HTML, CSS, JavaScript, and images.
-Second, it responds to HTTP requests by returning HTML.
+Second, it responds to HTTP requests by returning HTML or text.

 Many web app features typically thought to require custom JavaScript code can instead be implemented with only htmx.